IndrajeetPatil/Advanced-R-exercises/_book/Functions.md

 #> [203] "while"                "xtfrm"
 ```

-**Q6.** Important components of a function
+**Q6.** What are the three important components of a function?

-Except for primitive functions, all functions have 3 important components:
+**A6.** Except for primitive functions, all functions have 3 important components:

 * `formals()`
 * `body()`
 * `environment()`

-**Q7.** Printing of function environment
+**Q7.** When does printing a function not show the environment it was created in?

-All package functions print their environment:
+**A7.** All package functions print their environment:

 ```r